wsingleton/191216-java-usf/README.md

 ## Parking

-+ **Only available to associates working from BSN or living in Reflections apartments**
++ **Reimbursement for passes is only available to associates working from BSN or living in Reflections apartments**

 + Go to Parking Administration (on USF Campus, off of Holly drive - see USF map)